Why Park Manor Is An Awesome Place To Learn

 In addition to English, French, Mathematics, History and Geography, Park Manor continues to offer several unique programs that receive strong community support.
 The Music Program provides instruction on violin, viola, cello, and bass.
 Our Fine Arts program also prepares students for annual productions.
 Recent productions have included: Dramatic programs including Shakespeare, satirical works, dance numbers, instrumental ensembles and choirs.
 Our musicals such as, The HMS Pinafore, Anne of Green Gables and Peter Pan have met rave reviews.
 The Science and Technology facility includes equipment for wood construction as well as computers designated for research and robotics instruction.
 The technical instruction prepares students for participation in the annual Skills Canada Competition.
 The Visual Arts Program exposes students to variety of media including clay, paint, and mixed media.
 In addition to these academic programs and their associated extra curricular activities, Park Manor students participate in a wide range of athletic teams at the club and varsity level; such as, football, volleyball, basketball, wrestling, and track and field.

 Special Education Programs

-Students with Individual Education Plans receive support through program modification within the classroom and through assistance by teachers and paraprofessionals in alternate settings.
-Three case managers with special education qualifications coordinate the Special Education Program.
+Students with Individual Education Plans receive support through program modification within the classroom and assistance by teachers and paraprofessionals in alternate settings.
+Two case managers with special education qualifications coordinate the Special Education Program.